 No. These are volunteer roles, and no compensation will be provided.
 However, there are many other benefits to mentoring.
 These relationships are very rewarding and often result in a friendship that lasts long after the formal relationship ends.
 It is a great way for individuals to give back to the community and industry that enriched their lives and gave them a sense of purpose.

-No, you must opt-in to have your application shared with VelocityTX.
-Please note that VelocityTX has its own mentor policies and procedures.
-For additional information please visit the VelocityTX website.
+No, you must opt-in to have your application shared with other organizations.
+Please note that these other organizations have their own mentor policies and procedures.
+For additional information please visit their respective websites.

 To avoid any conflict of interest, Mentors and SMEs are not permitted to invest in their Mentee's startup.
 If, during the course of a mentorship, a Mentor/SME wishes to financially invest, the mentorship role will be terminated and another suitable Mentor will be engaged.